nhselect/step1-training/content/items/process-maps.md

 - Overview of the roles available in the platform (that hosts the digitised proficiencies)
 - Key responsibilities of each platform role
 - Detail of platform roles’ functionality rights
-- Examples of who may perform roles in Trusts
+- Examples of who may perform roles in your organisation